pyeventsourcing/eventsourcing/README.md

 ## Features

-* Example application of event sourcing, with an example event sourced entity and example domain events, and with an example event sourced repository containing example entity instances, and an example entity factory method

 * Domain event base class, to model events in a domain

 * Generic stored event class, to provide a form in which to persist domain events